EasyCare CalCheck: The Smart Choice for Calibration Checks

-- and the easiest ASTM F2170 compliance possible in a reusable sensor.
+- the easiest ASTM F2170 compliance possible in a reusable sensor

 If reusable RH sensors are your choice, only the Rapid RH® 5.0 Smart Sensor has the EasyCare CalCheck® — the innovative design that will save you both time and money.